Conscious and Unconscious Mind: The Power Of Human Mind

 Q-Why is the unconscious mind so powerful?

-The unconscious drives most of our automatic behaviors and houses deep-rooted emotions, instincts, and desires.
+The unconscious drives most of our automatic behaviours and houses deep-rooted emotions, instincts, and desires.
 It significantly shapes how we perceive the world.

 Are dreams a reflection of the unconscious mind?